prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/22_agi.md

 Now this works for any monoid, for example, `(int, +, 0)` → sum of numbers, `(int, *, 1)` → product of numbers, `(list, +, [])` → flatten lists, `(str, +, "")` → join strings.

-Here's a cheat-sheet table of algebraic structures and their common programming roles:
+Here's a cheat-sheet table of more algebraic structures and their common programming roles:

 | **Structure**             | **Axioms (short)**                                    | **Programming Use Cases**                                           | **Python Example**                                                     |
 | ------------------------- | ----------------------------------------------------- | ------------------------------------------------------------------- | ---------------------------------------------------------------------- |